jonaskahn/nomad-consul-vaul-in-production/secure-nomad-consul.md

    9cc90b5e-1e79-60cf-0d03-b8213a227d01 - nomad-client
 ```

-6. Add token for Nomad when connect to Consul (run on all cluster nodes)
+6. Add the token for Nomad when connect to Consul (run on all cluster nodes)

 ```shell
 sudo nano /etc/nomad.d/consul.hcl